jamesdpli/DC-Doughnut/README.md

 - Ensure TalkBack automatically focuses on the top app bar.
 - Modularize the `yourcreditscore` package into a separate feature module for reusability and maintainability.
-- Keep the sealed interface for UI state and user intents in `YourCreditScoreViewModel.kt` due to their small size, improving readability.
+- I have kept the sealed interface for UI state and user intents in `YourCreditScoreViewModel.kt` due to their small size, improving readability.
+In the future these can live in separate files.